Card not present fraud: Know the prevention measures

 We recommend establishing velocity rules that monitor the frequency and volume of transactions, as well as transaction amounts.
 For example, you could create a rule that blocks a card if multiple transactions with a value less than $1 are attempted within a specific time frame, say 10 minutes or one hour.
 By setting limits on the number of transactions from a single card within a specified time period, you can detect and prevent card testing attempts, as fraudsters often make multiple rapid transactions.

 Implement real-time transaction monitoring to track and analyze incoming transactions as they occur, allowing you to quickly identify suspicious patterns, irregularities, or any signs of card testing activity.
-Timely intervention can prevent fraudulent transactions from being processed.
+Robust fraud monitoring facilitates timely intervention.
+This is vital to prevent fraudulent transactions being processed.

 Monitor card testing trends over time to identify patterns, tactics, and emerging techniques used by fraudsters.
 By staying informed about evolving card testing methods, you can proactively update your fraud prevention strategies and adapt your security measures.